The Impact of Baryonic Effects on the Dynamical Masses Inferred Using Satellite Kinematics: Results

 \subsubsection{Varying ejection strength}

-In this section, we examine the impact of changes in $f_{\rm eject}(\MDMO)$.
+In this section, we examine the impact of changes of the parameters of the function $f_{\rm eject}(\MDMO)$ given in equation~(\ref{eq:methodology:feject_function}).
 Since mass conservation requires $f_{\rm gas} + f_{\rm *,cen} + f_{\rm *, diffuse} + f_{\rm eject} = 1$, such changes also imply adjustment to one or more other mass fractions.
 To fully understand the consequences of these trade-offs, we test multiple configurations and define two limiting models that represent extreme, yet self-consistent, baryonic configurations.

 In the first extreme scenario, we keep $f_{\rm *,cen}$ and $f_{\rm *, diffuse}$ at their fiducial values, but set $f_{\rm eject}=0$.
-This means that we are not ejecting {\it any} baryons; for halos at all mass scales, the gas now complements the stars such that the total bound baryon fraction adds up to the universal baryon fraction.
+This means that we are not ejecting {\it any} baryons (e.g. no stellar or AGN outflows); for halos at all mass scales, the gas now complements the stars such that the total bound baryon fraction adds up to the universal baryon fraction.
 Since the gas contributes to the mass in the outskirts of the halo, where it has a density profile that is similar to that of the dark matter, this model leads to minimal baryonic effects on satellite kinematics.
 We refer to this configuration as the `no-ejection' model.

-In the second extreme model, we again keep the fiducial fractions for the central galaxy and diffuse stellar component, but we change the gas ejection parameters that describe the mass dependence of $f_{\rm eject}$ to $\alpha = 1.2$, $\log M_{\mathrm{char}}=13.7$ and $f_{\mathrm{eject, max}} = 0.8$.
+In the second extreme model, we again keep the fiducial fractions for the central galaxy and diffuse stellar component, but we change the gas ejection parameters that describe the mass dependence of $f_{\rm eject}$ to $\alpha = 1.2$, $\log M_{\mathrm{char, eject}}=13.7$ and $f_{\mathrm{eject, max}} = 0.8$.
 These values give $f_{\rm eject} \sim 0.8$ at $10^{12} M_{\odot}$, which is the extreme for which all gas is blown out ($f_{\rm gas}=0$) in halos of this mass.
-In addition, the changes in $\alpha$ and $M_{\mathrm{crit}}$ lead to a slower decrease in the ejected mass fraction with halo mass, which increases the ejected mass fractions in all halos.
+In addition, the changes in $\alpha$ and $M_{\mathrm{char, eject}}$ lead to a slower decrease in the ejected mass fraction with halo mass, which increases the ejected mass fractions in all halos.
 However, we ensure that $f_{\rm eject}=0$ for halos with $M_{\rm DMO} \geq 10^{15} M_{\odot}$.
 We refer to this as the `extreme-ejection' model.
 We also set the transition radius for the gas profile at $x_{\rm tr}=c_{200}$ (see Appendix~\ref{sec:appendix:negligible_parameters}).This configuration induces the strongest baryonic effects on satellite kinematics.